Colleges by Location

 Boarding

-In 2023, the price of room and board at University of Wyoming was $13,340 per academic year.
-If you only wanted a room on the campus, it cost $5,740 for the 2023 academic year.
-The estimated expense of room-only (on campus) for commuters not living at home was $6,120.
+The cost of room and board (on campus) per academic year at University of Wyoming was $13,860 in 2025.
+The cost of a dorm room only at this school in 2025 reached $6,210 for one academic year.
+The estimated expense of room-only (on campus) for commuters not living at home was $6,700.

 Financial Aid